Scottish Shipwrecks

 Tuscan

-The Tuscan was built and worked all her life on the Clyde.
-Launched in 1934 at Kirkintilloch, she was built at the yard of Peter MacGregor and completed on the canal in 1935.
-She was sized to suit the proportions of the locks on the Forth & Clyde canal with classic dimensions of 65.6”x18.4’x8.7’.
-The puffer weighed in at 195 gross and her hull was fabricated from steel.
+The steel steamship Tuscan was built and worked all her life on the Clyde.
+Launched on 21st November 1934 at Kirkintilloch, from the yard of Hay & Sons Ltd., Kirkintilloch and completed on the canal in 1935.
+She was sized to operate in the locks on the Forth & Clyde canal with classic dimensions of 66.1′ x 18.3′ x 8.6′ and her tonnage was 96 gross tons, 37 net tons.
+Her official number was 164043.

 The Tuscan was owned by Hay & Company of Troon.
-On the 6th June 1955 she was en-route to Arran with a cargo of 90 tons of coal that were emergency supplies for the island because of an ongoing rail strike.
-The weather was very poor at the time and she encountered heavy seas while nearing Brodick Bay.
-The continual pounding and swamping of the main deck and hatch eventually overcame the small vessel and the three crew decided to abandon ship in their small boat, shortly before she foundered.
-Luckily for the crew their predicament had been seen by the skipper on the British Railway steamer Kildonan which picked them and they were safely landed at Brodick pier.
+On the 6th June 1955 she was en-route to Arran with a cargo of 90 tons of coal, emergency supplies for the island as a result of an ongoing rail strike.
+The weather was very poor and she encountered heavy seas while nearing Brodick Bay.
+The continual pounding and swamping of the main deck and hatch eventually overcame the small vessel and the three crew were forced to abandon ship in their small boat shortly before she foundered.
+Luckily for the crew their predicament had been noticed by the skipper of the British Railway steamer Kildonan which picked them and they were safely landed at Brodick pier.
+The registry at Lloyd’s closed in 1955.

 Share this: